 That says something about their temperament, doesn’t it?
 If you too are looking for a feline that is child-friendly and gentle, the Maine Coon is the perfect pet companion to have.

 It is surprising that a cat that looks so much like a lion in terms of its mane has all the best features of a house cat.
 Lovingly referred to as the “Gentle giants”, Maine Coons can weigh up to 25 pounds.

 Their sturdy physique also allows them to be more confident and relaxed around kids.
-They are not afraid to be handled by young children and are often seen playing freely with kids (and adults too)!
+They are not afraid to be near young children and are often seen playing freely with kids (and adults too)!